slarmoo/.github/profile/css/declarations/declarations.md

 📖 **Deeper dive reading**: [MDN Values and units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units)

 You can use a variety of units when defining the size of a CSS property.
-For example, a the width of an element can be defined using absolute units such as the number of pixels (`px`) or inches (`in`).
+For example, the width of an element can be defined using absolute units such as the number of pixels (`px`) or inches (`in`).
 You can also use relative units such as a percentage of the parent element (`50%`), a percentage of a minimum viewport dimension (`25vmin`), or a multiplier of the size of the letter m (`1.5rem`) as defined by the root element.

 ```css
 p {